 If you are not good at centering or just don’t like doing it.
 Then the Giffin Grip is the way to go.
 When it comes to Trimming, I like to center quickly, and for that reason, The Giffin Grip is my go-to Trimming helper.

-Below is a video where I Assemble and then give you a Demonstration of The Giffin Grip and Bailey Quick Trim 2.
+Below is a YouTube Video where I Assemble and then give you a Demonstration of The Giffin Grip and Bailey Quick Trim 2.

 The Giffin Grip and the Bailey Quick Trim 2 are both great tools that can help you trim your pottery clay accurately and with minimal effort.
 Even for an expert potter.
 However, depending on your needs, one may be better suited for you than the other.